Re-designing Your New Office... At Home!

-Turning Your Home Office Into a Video Broadcasting Studio
+Turn Your Home Office into a Video Broadcasting Studio

 If your work involves frequent video meetings, then your home office design has one more role to fulfill: A broadcasting studio booth.
 With the camera on you during work hours, naturally, you want to appear both professional and competent.
 That can be surprisingly tough with a quickly placed webcam.
 The right (or wrong) lighting, shadows, and backdrop can make all the difference.

 You'll likely want a ring light to cast a shadowless light onto your face without blinding you during camera-time.
 You may also want to curate your background to be something either professional or neutral in appearance.
 A plain wall, a curtained window, bookshelves, and a hung wall tapestry are all good options for a flattering video-chat background in your home office.